Federal and Private Educational Loans

 Receiving your loan funds

 Upon receipt of your FAFSA, the Financial Aid Office will provide you with all of the financial aid to which you're entitled, including loans, if you're eligible and choose to borrow them.
 This information will be made available to you in the My Awards section of Self-Service.
 Once all of the above requirements have been met, you will receive a loan disclosure statement via email from the U.S. Department of Education providing you with the total loan amounts you've accepted, the anticipated disbursement amounts, and the dates you are scheduled to receive the loans, per semester.

 Generally, the Financial Aid Office will wait until at least 30 days after the start of the semester to disburse/send student loan funding to students' accounts for students who've met the requirements noted above.
 Loan disbursements take place throughout the semester as students complete loan borrowing requirements.

 Note: all single-semester loans are scheduled for two disbursements within the semester; once at the beginning of the semester (as described above) and then again around the 50% point of the semester or program length.
 This impacts all students who are only borrowing loans for one semester and includes all student loan borrowers enrolled in the Municipal Police Academy Training and the Massage Therapy programs.

-Once your loan funds are disbursed to your student account, they will reduce any outstanding charges including, but not limited to: tuition, fees, and any book advance credit you may have used.
+Once your loan funds are disbursed to your student account, they will reduce any outstanding charges including, but not limited to: tuition, fees, and any financial-aid-refund-advance-for-books you may have used.
 If there is a credit of funds on your account after all charges have been paid, the College will process a refund.